China censors Hong Kong internet, US tech giants resist - France 24

 Twitter and Google told AFP that they too would not comply with information requests by Hong Kong authorities in the immediate future.

+Tik Tok has become wildly popular amongst youngsters around the world.
+However many Hong Kongers have distrusted it because of its Chinese ownership.

+ByteDance has consistently denied sharing any user data with authorities in China, and was adamant it did not intend to begin to agree to such requests.

-In less than a week since the law was enacted, democracy activists and many ordinary people have frantically tried to scrub their online profiles of anything that China may deem incriminating.
+In less than a week since the law was enacted, democracy activists and many ordinary people have scrubbed their online profiles of anything that China may deem incriminating.

-Monday night's document also revealed that judicial oversight that previously governed police surveillance powers in Hong Kong had been eliminated when it comes to national security investigations.

 Police officers will be able to conduct a search without a warrant if they deem a threat to national security is "urgent".